 Further information provided by the department

 Special features regarding teachingThrough participation in numerous tutorial groups and modern, well-equipped practicals the students' skills in analysing, presenting and solving Physics issues are developed at an early stage and continually.
-Based on this, B.Sc. students from the 5th/6th semester are integrated into research groups and they thus acquire a research-oriented physics education with which the students can independently solve new complex problems.
+Building on this, B.Sc. students are involved in research groups from the 5th/6th semester onwards and they thus acquire a research-oriented Physics education with which the students can independently solve new complex problems.
 With cohorts of less than 100 people, supervision by the faculty's professors is very good.

 Special features regarding the equipmentOn Campus, there are numerous computer rooms and the high-performance computer Cray XC40 (Hazel Hen) as well as the department's own computer room for Physics students.
 The department offers excellently equipped practicals (beginners, advanced, electronics), often also offered in the research laboratories of the institute.
 Research and teaching is supported by high-quality workshops specialising in the areas of mechanics, electronics, low-temperature and vacuum technology, as well as glass apparatus construction.
 Technical staff have qualifications that are far-above average.

 Special features regarding research activitiesThe research focuses are in the areas of Quantum Technologies and Materials, Photonics, Physical Simulation, Soft-Matter Physics, Statistical Physics and Solid Body Physics.
 Current members of the Stuttgart department have received the most important European research awards and the most important German prize for research.
 The physicists at Stuttgart are leaders in numerous, also inter-disciplinary, research associations.
 Together with the local Max-Planck Institute, the Universität Stuttgart forms a major international location for Physics.

 Support for foundersStudents and research assistants at the University of Stuttgart are supported by the Technology Transfer Initiative when setting up a business.